A faster subquadratic algorithm for finding outlier correlations: Corollaries

-it follows from the Hoeffding bound \eqref{eq:hoeffding} and the union bound that with probability $1-o(1)$ all of the at most $n^2$ pairs of vectors that have at least one independent uniform random vector in the pair have inner product at most $\tau d$ in absolute value.
+To obtain $\log_\tau\rho\leq\delta$, let us take $\tau=\rho^{1/\delta}$.
+Because $0<\delta<1$ and $0<\rho<1$, we have $\tau<\rho$.
+Let us now check that for all large enough $d$, all the inner products between pairs of vectors in the input, except for the planted pair, are at most $\tau d$ in absolute value with probability $1-o(1)$.
+For $d\geq 5\rho^{-2/\delta}\log n$ it follows from the Hoeffding bound \eqref{eq:hoeffding} and the union bound that with probability $1-o(1)$ all of the at most $n^2$ pairs of vectors that have at least one independent uniform random vector in the pair have inner product at most $\tau d$ in absolute value.
 Indeed, as $n\rightarrow\infty$ we have

 It remains to find the planted pair with inner product at least $\rho d$ in absolute value.
 Let us apply the approximate detection algorithm in Theorem~\ref{thm:main}.
 To parameterize the algorithm, take $\Delta=1/(1-\delta)$ and $\gamma=1/(2\Delta+1)$.
 Observe in particular that both $\Delta$ and $\gamma$ depend only on the constants $\delta$ and $\epsilon$, and do not depend on $\rho$ or $\tau$.
 Mimic the analysis in the proof of Corollary~\ref{cor:omega} to obtain from \eqref{eq:main-bound} the running time bound